nschneid/aclrollingreview/reviewing.md

         }
       }

-      // Both the header and message can toggle the content visibility header.addEventListener("click", toggleContent);
+      // Both the header and message can toggle content visibility header.addEventListener("click", toggleContent);
       viewMessage.addEventListener("click", toggleContent);

+      // If it's the first H1, expand the content by default if (index === 0) {
+        panel.style.display = "block";
+        viewMessage.style.display = "none"; // Hide the message for the first H1
+      }
     });

-    // Ensure all headers are visible when the page loads (content remains hidden) headers.forEach(function(header) {
+    // Ensure all H1 headers are visible when the page loads headers.forEach(function(header) {
-      header.style.display = 'block'; // Make sure all headers are visible immediately });
+      header.style.display = 'block'; // Ensure all headers are visible immediately });
   });
 </script>